chillicode-dev/next-js-boiler/styles/README.md

  ├─resources/
  ├─vendor/
  ├─base.scss
+ ├─fonts.scss
  └─storybook.scss
 ```

-- `/styles/resources/` - SCSS variables, mixins and functions used in SCSS.
+- `/styles/resources/` - variables, mixins and functions used in SCSS.
 All of them are available globally in each component
 - `/styles/config/` - variables, mixins and functions used both in SCSS and JS stored as JSON files.
 All of them are available globally in each component
 - `/styles/vendor/` - libraries vendor styles
 - `/styles/base.scss` - general styles for the whole application (i.e. `body`, `a` or `html`)
+- `/styles/fonts.scss` - font connections
 - `/styles/storybook.scss` - Storybook overrides

 #### Media queries